COSC3020/theory-vs-practice-NolanBerg/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

+  Constants/Lower Order Terms: Asymptotic analysis disregards constants and lower order terms which can be significant in practical scenarios.
+An algorithm with a lower asymptotic complexity might have a large constant factor making it slower for smaller inputs compared to another with a higher complexity but smaller constant factor.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity of search in a binary search tree, how long would you guess finding the same